dev-build-deploy/release-me/docs/asset-management.md

   uses: dev-build-deploy/release-me/assets@v0
   with:
     token: ${{ github.token }}
-    remove: |                      # List of assets to remove from the GitHub Release output-as-artifact
+    download: |                    # List of assets to download from the GitHub Release output-as-artifact
-      output.txt
+      output.txt => build.log
     release-id: <INTEGER>          # Release ID of the GitHub Release to update
 ```